-The Woburn Neighborhood Association, Inc. (WNA) is a non-profit group of Woburn residents who are concerned with the health, safety and welfare issues related to the Environmental Injustice that has been uncovered in our neighborhoods; from projects such as the covering of the unlined Woburn Landfill, the conversion of the Olin Chemical plant on the Woburn Wilmington line to a Transrail facility, the Ledges 40b housing project at 1042 Main Street, the planned Condominium development at 1071 Main Street, and the re-building of the New Boston Street Bridge on the Woburn/Wilmington line.
-The core group includes Mike Raymond, John Ciriello and Linda Raymond.
-During the WNA’s 17 years existence there have been up to 350 households as registered members of the association.
+The Woburn Neighborhood Association, Inc. (WNA) is a non-profit group of Woburn residents who are concerned with the health, safety and welfare issues related to the Environmental Injustice that has been uncovered in our neighborhoods; from projects such as the covering of the unlined Woburn Landfill, the conversion of the Olin Chemical plant on the Woburn/Wilmington line to a Transrail facility, the Ledges 40b housing project at 1042 Main Street, the planned Condominium development at 1071 Main Street, and the re-building of the New Boston Street Bridge on the Woburn/Wilmington line.
+During the WNA’s 18 years existence there have been up to 350 households as registered members of the Association.

-Over the years, the WNA has been recognized for it’s environmental activism.
+Over the years, the WNA has been recognized for its environmental activism.
 The Commonwealth of Massachusetts House of Representatives has awarded the WNA for Outstanding Activism signed by the Speaker of the House and former State Representative Carol Donovan.
 The WNA has also been recognized for outstanding work to protect the residents of Woburn from the dangers of landfill contamination and to increase efforts in solid waste issues by Toxic’s Action Center of Boston.
 In 2004 the activist efforts of the WNA were featured in a Parade Magazine Article.
-(Full text of the article can be downloaded from the report section of this site).
-In 2004 the Parade Magazine Article was read into the Congressional Record by Senator Patrick Leahy of Vermont.
-(Full text of this story can be found in the reports section of this site).
+The article was read into the Congressional Record by Senator Patrick Leahy of Vermont.
+Full text of this story and congressional record can be found in the reports section of this website.

 The WNA has opposed the proposed New England Transrail Facility which will be located on the Olin Chemical property site on Eames Street in Wilmington.
 Since its introduction in 2003, and on several occasions WNA has commented on the ongoing process to the Surface Transportation Board.
-Our concerns have been and continue to be (a) Transportation and storage of liquefied natural gas, (b) Type of commodities to be trans-loaded, (c) proposed project start date, (d) Side by side Superfund sites, and (e) Environmental Justice. (a complete text of the comments can be uploaded from the reports section of this site)
+Our concerns have been and continue to be (a) Transportation and storage of liquefied natural gas, (b) Type of commodities to be trans-loaded, (c) proposed project start date, (d) Side by side Superfund sites, and (e) Environmental Justice.
+A complete text of the comments can be uploaded from the reports section of our website.

 The WNA supports the condominium development at 1071 Main Street.
-This development will replace an environmental eyesore that has occupied the site for at least 100 years.
+This development will replace an environmental eyesore that has plagued this site for at least 100 years.
 The property is now in the environmental cleanup phase of construction.
 The project is being managed by MA Department of Environmental Protection.